-In this box, you can enter the ideal lengths of the shifts created by Auto-Scheduling.
-Please note that the order of shift lengths will dictate the priority of shifts.
+In this box, you can enter the ideal shift lengths (in hours) to be created using Auto-Build.
+You can add more than one shift length, the order will dictate the priority.

-Base model refers to the primary logic you would like Auto-Scheduling to use when developing your schedules.
-You can select one of three options:
+Base model refers to the primary logic you would like Auto-Build to use when building your schedule.
+You can select one of the three options:

-- Required Staff - Looks at your Required Staff metric to determine number of employees scheduled in an area (most common)
+- Required Staff - Looks at your Required Staff metric you’ve built to determine the number of employees scheduled in an area (most common)

 - Learn from past worked hours - Checks for previously logged shifts in your areas

-- Minimum Coverage - Looks at opening and closing times and ensures that there's always an employee working in each area from open until close.
+- Minimum Coverage - Looks at openings and closing times and ensures that there’s always an employee working in each area from open until close

 Starting Hour Block

-This button will create empty shifts based on your metrics and the other preferences added to the 'Auto Build Shift Structure' modal.
+This button will create EMPTY shifts based on your demand signal metrics and the preferences you added into Auto-Build.

-Please note that this function will only fill EMPTY shifts.
-It will not automatically fill OPEN shifts.
+This function will only fill any EMPTY shifts, it will not automatically fill OPEN shifts.

-- Keep cost as low as possible - This option will ensure that the generated schedule will take into consideration employee cost.
+Keep cost as low as possible - Selecting this will ensure that the generated schedule will take into consideration employee costs

-- Try to provide equal hours for everybody - Selecting this will take into account the hours each employee is scheduled for and will attempt to keep hours equal.
+Try to provide equal hours for everybody - Selecting this will take into account the hours each employee is scheduled for and will attempt to keep hours equal amongst employees

-- Learn my preferences from past schedules - This option will look at the previous instances where you have selected the auto-fill function and will preference shifts based on what it has learned from the past.
+Learn my preference from past schedules - Selecting this will look at the previous instances where you have used the auto-fill function and will preference shifts based on what it has learnt from the past

 How long do you want to wait?